bbl-Laobu/CustomBackIconDemo/README.md

 	...
 ```

-This is the behavior we want for our demo as we are now able to request a different Back Button Style simply by injecting different values into the constructor at creation time.
+As a page implements the property, we can now inject the requested style into the constructor of our page thereby providing a Back Button Style at creation time.
+This is the behavior we want for our demo as we are now able to request a different Back Button Style for the ResultPage simply by injecting different values into the constructor at creation time.

 Check the rest of MenuPage.xaml.cs to see this in action as in our demo our Result Page simply changes according to what we pass along.
 ```csharp